 * denotes equal contribution. (\(\alpha\)-\(\beta\)) denotes alphabetical ordering.

 • (\(\alpha\)-\(\beta\)) Anastasios N. Angelopoulos, Stephen Bates, Clara Fannjiang, Michael I. Jordan, and Tijana Zrnic.
+2023.
 Prediction-powered inference.
-2023. arXiv code
+Science, 382, 669-674. publication arXiv code talk

 • Clara Fannjiang, Stephen Bates, Anastasios N. Angelopoulos, Jennifer Listgarten, and Michael I. Jordan.
 2022.
 Conformal prediction under feedback covariate shift for biomolecular design.
 Proceedings of the National Academy of Sciences, 119(43), e2204569119. arXiv publication PDF code bibtex talk